pjor94/cordova-plugin-zip/README.md

 added the pull request of @dwolner that add the support to windows 10 platform.

-A Cordova plugin to unzip files in Android Ios and Wwindows 10.
+A Cordova plugin to unzip files in Android Ios and Windows 10.
 ## Usage

     zip.unzip(<source zip>, <destination dir>, <callback>, [<progressCallback>]);